-Here you’ll find some useful answers and coffee capsule troubleshooting advice about our products and ensuring you have the very best coffee experience.
+Here you’ll find some useful Compostable Coffee Capsule FAQs and answers, plus coffee capsule troubleshooting advice about our products to ensure you have the very best coffee experience.

 Capsule Advice & Troubleshooting